Women of different ethnicity

 Back to Top

-Various forms of quercetin supplements offer multiple delivery modes, including:
+Various formulations of quercetin offer multiple delivery modes, including:

-• Oral ingestion: The most common types of oral nutritional supplements are available in tablet, capsule, and powder forms.
+• Oral ingestion: Common types of oral nutritional supplements include tablet, capsule, and powder forms.

-• Topical application: A liposomal formulation with lipid-based nanoparticles that encapsulate quercetin molecules can enhance the topical delivery of quercetin in the form of ointments, gels, and sprays.
+• Topical application: Liposomal formulations with lipid-based nanoparticles that encapsulate quercetin molecules enhance the topical delivery of quercetin in the form of ointments, gels, and sprays.

 • Intravenous injection: Injectable formulations of water-soluble quercetin are used to address a wide range of pathological conditions.